-Small interfering RNA (siRNA) molecules are pieces of RNA that block the activity of genes through a natural process called RNA interference (RNAi).
+Small interfering RNA (siRNA) and short hairpin RNA (shRNA) molecules are pieces of RNA that block the activity of genes through a natural process called RNA interference (RNAi).
 This process has emerged as a powerful tool used in thousands of labs worldwide to understand gene function.
-Because each siRNA molecule can block a different gene, RNAi can tell scientists about the role of any gene in maintaining health or causing disease.
+Because each RNA molecule can block a different gene, RNAi can tell scientists about the role of any gene in maintaining health or causing disease.